Close

 Reviews and appeals

-Health and Community Services Complaints Committee
+Health and Community Services Complaints Review Committee

 The Review Committee has the power to review the way the Commissioner has managed a complaint if asked to do so by a service user, service provider or the Commissioner.